jkingan/ladyheather/readme.txt

    the window,  make sure the mouse cursor has "caught up" with the window corner before releasing the mouse button.
 Window resizing under XQuartz is a bit laggy,

+   The SDL version includes some different resizing code.
+All window sizing is handled via the command line or in-program key commands.
+This will set the window size to the desired width/height.
+However, after this, dragging the window to resize results in the contents being scaled instead of dynamically resized in-place.
+This permits multiple Lady Heather windows to be shown nicely in smaller windows, and then sized to full screen (for instance) to view all the details.

    Beware of cheap Chinese USB-Serial converters.
 They often use iffy "clone" chips that may not be compatible with standard Linux drivers.
 For example,